 Found in pasta, white rice, white bread and potatoes, all these popular foods have high glycemic indexes (GI) that measure how carbs affect blood sugar levels.
 The higher the GI, the quicker the carbs are digested, leading to sharp blood sugar level spikes which encourages more insulin production.
 The inevitable sugar crash leaves your body fatigued and moody, affecting brain health.

 High-fat foods, especially those that contain saturated fats, hamper memory by impairing the hippocampus.

-This is due to high-fat diets increasing risks of brain inflammation, as well as interfere with the healthy mix of gut bacteria in your body that’s essential for regular brain function.
+This is due to high-fat diets increasing the risks of brain inflammation, as well as interfering with the healthy mix of gut bacteria in your body that’s essential for regular brain function.